What you need to

 Changes & cancellations

-You will NOT get a refund if we don´t see the northern lights or they are weak.
+You will NOT get a refund if we don´t see the northern lights or if they are weak.
 It is important that you understand that this is a natural phenomenon that is difficult to predict.
 Even on days where the Aurora forecast is good we still might end up seeing weak or no lights at all.
-That said, we see reasonable good northern lights on about 9 out of 10 excursions during an average season.
+That said, we see reasonably good northern lights on about 9 out of 10 excursions during an average season.

 We cannot be held responsible for any other expense (for example flight tickets) you have had in connection with this tour.
 In case of cancellation, you will be notified as early as possible.
 Please regularly check your email or phone prior to the tour departure and especially if weather conditions are challenging.